 MegumaGold and Osprey Gold Sign Definitive Agreement for Plan of Arrangement to Create a Leading Precious Metals Exploration Company in Nova Scotia

-HALIFAX, June 10, 2020 - MegumaGold Corp.
-(CSE: NSAU, OTC: NSAUF, FWB: 2CM2) (“MegumaGold”) and Osprey Gold Development Ltd. (TSXV: OS, OTCQB: OSSPF) (“Osprey”) are pleased to announce that, further to their joint press release on March 23, 2020, the companies have entered into a definitive agreement (the “Arrangement Agreement”) to merge their respective businesses pursuant to a plan of arrangement (the “Transaction”) to create a leading Nova Scotia precious metals exploration company focused within highly prospective and reactivated historic mining camps of Nova Scotia, Canada.
+Halifax, June 10, 2020 - MegumaGold Corp.
+(CSE: NSAU) (OTCQB: NSAUF) (FWB: 2CM2) ("MegumaGold") and Osprey Gold Development Ltd. (TSXV: OS) (OTCQB: OSSPF) ("Osprey") are pleased to announce that, further to their joint press release on March 23, 2020, the companies have entered into a definitive agreement (the "Arrangement Agreement") to merge their respective businesses pursuant to a plan of arrangement (the "Transaction") to create a leading Nova Scotia precious metals exploration company focused within highly prospective and reactivated historic mining camps of Nova Scotia, Canada.

 Theo Van der Linde, President of MegumaGold stated, "We're incredibly pleased to have executed the definitive agreement to combine with Osprey.
 This consolidation forms the foundation of a company positioned to capitalize on the emerging Meguma gold camp in Nova Scotia amidst a rapidly developing gold market.
 MegumaGold continues to be strongly focused on acquiring high-quality targets with known gold potential within stable underexplored jurisdictions.
 The combination of MegumaGold's commanding land position in Nova Scotia and Osprey's existing gold deposits creates a unique synergy designed to increase shareholder value through the use of modern exploration techniques in the Meguma Gold District, adjacent to Atlantic Gold's mining operations acquired by St Barbara Ltd. for $802 million cash consideration in July 2019."